 - To set clear guidelines for effective management

-- To work through key management skill areas identifying the managerial role
+- To work through the key management skill areas, identifying the managerial role

 - To raise self-awareness, recognise limitations, and identify areas for improvement